Two-dimensional seepage analysis using a polygonal cell-based smoothed finite element method: Free-surface solutions

 \section{Free-surface solutions}

 For steady seepage with a phreatic surface, the computational domain $\Omega$ is separated by an unknown free surface into a wetted region $\Omega_w$ and a dry region $\Omega_d$.
+For simplicity, an isotropic conductivity $k$ is assumed in the free-surface examples below.
 The steady governing equation in the wetted region is written as